-Assuming that 88% of the Hope Academy's children come from Providence, and that 10% of the Providence children were not enrolled in the Providence Public Schools, the Internal Auditor projects that by the fifth year, the Hope Academy will result in a net loss of \$2.12 million in local, state and federal revenue, even after accounting for anticipated savings from reduction in teaching positions due to the reduced enrollment.
-He projects this figure will increase to \$3.13 million in 2020/21.
+The Internal Auditor prepared a five-year projection of The Hope Academy's financial impact, assuming the school opened with 72 lottery students in the 2013/14 school year, expanding to 216 students in the 2017/18 school year and 324 students when the school reached full capacity in 2020/21.
+He further assumed that 88% of the students would come from Providence (with the remaining 12% from North Providence).
+A copy of the projection is attached as Exhibit A. By the fifth year, the Internal Auditor projects that the Hope Academy will result in a net loss of \$2.37 million in local, state and federal revenue, even after accounting for anticipated savings from reduction in teaching positions due to the reduced enrollment, increasing to \$3.53 million in 2020/21.
 The Internal Auditor also noted that the combined fiscal impact of the two mayoral academy charter schools (Achievement First and The Hope Academy) would reach \$12 million in the 2017/18 school year.
-This figure would be adjusted slightly upward (to \$2.3 million) if the Providence children all come from the District, and slightly downward (to \$1.85 million) if 25% of the Providence children came from private or parochial schools.
-Also, if the admissions model calls for 50% Providence children and 50% North Providence children, the financial impacts range from \$1.09 to \$1.35 million.